 Designing your own landscaping saves you money and gives you complete control over the project.
 A well-landscaped home improves the curb appeal and improves the value of the home overall.
 The U.S. Environmental Protection Agency recommends using native plants that are able to adapt to rainfall for a reduced need to water the plants.
 Native plants are also more resistant to disease.
 Check with a local plant nursery to determine the type of plants that are native to your area.
-Does this Spark an idea?

 View the front of the home from a spot across the street so you are able to see the entire space.
 Identify areas ideal for landscaping, such as along the house, around trees, along the driveway or along the sidewalks and fences.
 Consider the amount of sunlight, drainage and protection from wind when choosing where to place landscaping.